uswitch/kiam/README.md

 * Credentials cache.
 This uses the AWS API to retrieve session credentials and stores them in an in-memory cache.
 * Prefetch.
 This watches for changes in the Kubernetes cache and warms the Credentials cache for uncompleted Pods.
 It is also notified when Credentials expire from the credentials cache and determines whether they should be refreshed or discarded.

-It is currently intended to be run as a Daemonset- running a kiam process on each node in your cluster.
+It is currently intended to be run as a `DaemonSet`- running a kiam process on each node in your cluster.

 ## Thanks to Kube2iam
 We owe a **huge** thanks to the creators and maintainers of [Kube2iam](https://github.com/jtblin/kube2iam) which we ran for many months as we were bootstrapping our clusters.